 Foods that Increase the Quality of Breast Milk

 - Barley grass or barley water: This “green food” can help with increasing low milk supply, as well as make the breast milk creamier and more nutrient rich.
 It can be taken in capsule form, or the pearled barley, (1 cup) can be simmered in a quart of water for about two hours.
 Three tsp of fennel seeds can be added.
 Seep the mixture for 10 minutes before drinking.

-- Brewers yeast: Can help increase milk supply, as well as introduce essential nutrients into the breast milk, such as Vit B, Vit B12 and protein.
+- Brewers yeast: Can help increase milk supply as well as introduce essential nutrients into the breast milk, such as Vit B, Vit B12 and protein.

-Other food related tips, for increasing breastmilk supply
+Other food related tips for increasing breastmilk supply

 - Make sure that you are eating enough calories in your day.

 to keep up with milk production, while keeping you hydrated at the same time.

-- When spicing your foods, you can add things like caraway, dill, basil, marjoram, garlic or gomasio to increase lactation.
+- When spicing your foods you can add things like caraway, dill, basil, marjoram, garlic or gomasio to increase lactation.